 - December 2020: Arizona Department of Environmental Quality Announces Actions to Protect Tucson's Drinking Water Supply (Central Tucson PFAS Project)

-Keeping Your Water Safe from PFOA and PFOS
+Keeping Your Water Safe from PFAS

 Tucson Water delivers safe, clean, and high quality water that meets state and federal regulations.
 The utility also voluntarily monitors the water system for hundreds of contaminants that are not regulated by federal, state, or local governments.

 In 2016, the United States Environmental Protection Agency (EPA) issued an updated health advisory for two types of PFAS, perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS).
 The EPA issues health advisories for contaminants that it does not regulate, but which may pose a risk to public health.
 The current health advisory for PFOA and PFOS is set at 70 parts per trillion – one part per trillion is roughly equivalent to one drop of water in 20 Olympic-sized swimming pools.